DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 ### Already living in the UK?

-If you have settled or pre-settled status under the <a href="https://www.gov.uk/settled-status-eu-citizens-families">EU Settlement Scheme</a>, or <a href="https://www.gov.uk/guidance/indefinite-leave-to-remain-in-the-uk">indefinite leave to remain</a>, you can apply to any English teacher training provider.
+You can apply to any English teacher training provider if you have settled or pre-settled status under either:

+* <a href="https://www.gov.uk/settled-status-eu-citizens-families">EU Settlement Scheme</a>
+* <a href="https://www.gov.uk/guidance/indefinite-leave-to-remain-in-the-uk">indefinite leave to remain</a>

 ### Postgraduate teaching apprenticeships